arusher999/Semester-Project---Advanced-Topics-in-CS/README.md

 9/3/2024 - today we finished grab functionality by making the hands turn invisible when holding objects for further immersiveness - video 3 complete.
 Began detailing the environment as well.

+9/5/2024 - worked on the environment but had a couple hitches with the texture rendering, environment needs more work.

+9/6/2024 - Completed and got over the environment hitch - looks quite pretty now.
+Will continue work on environment and also move on to interactables within the environment soon.